GandhiCloudLab/envizi-reports/51-org-performance/readme.md

 # Organization Performance in Envizi

-This blog explains about Organization Performance dashboard in Envizi.
+This article explains about Organization Performance dashboard in Envizi.

 ## 1. Open the Organization Performance Dashboard